RunestoneInteractive/pythonds/_sources/BasicDS/TheStackAbstractDataType.rst

 The stack abstract data type is defined by the following structure and operations.
-A stack is structured, as described above, as an ordered collection of items where items are added to and removed from the end called the “top.”
+A stack is structured, as described above, as an ordered collection of items where items are added to and removed from the end called the *top*.
 Stacks are ordered LIFO.
 The stack operations are given below.

 -  ``Stack()`` creates a new stack that is empty.
 It needs no parameters